Overview

 </Table>

-build rows from an array of objects
+- from an array of object:

 const rows = items.map((item) => (